Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Introduction

 The more challenging task is perhaps (C2), as the usual definition of the $F$-polynomial of a module has to be modified.
-In our skew-symmetrizable situation, the $\tau$-rigid $\mathcal P(T)$-modules actually possesses a \emph{locally free} structure, meaning that for a module $M$, the subspace $e_iM$ is a free module over the local algebra $e_i\mathcal P(T)e_i$ for every indecomposable idempotent $e_i$.
+In our skew-symmetrizable situation, the $\tau$-rigid $\mathcal P(T)$-modules actually possess a \emph{locally free} structure, meaning that for a module $M$, the subspace $e_iM$ is a free module over the local algebra $e_i\mathcal P(T)e_i$ for every primitive idempotent $e_i$.
 Thus one can take the \emph{locally free} $F$-polynomial of a locally free module, a generating series `counting' only submodules that are locally free.
 With this modification, we have obtained a valid Caldero--Chapoton type formula for cluster variables; see \Cref{thm: main theorem} (B) and \Cref{cor: app in cluster algebra} (3).

-The key technique we employ is a suitable Derksen--Weymann--Zelevinsky type mutation designed for $\mathcal P(T)$-modules in \Cref{section: mutation}.
+The key technique we employ is a suitable generalization of the Derksen--Weyman--Zelevinsky (DWZ) mutation \cite{derksen2008quivers} designed for $\mathcal P(T)$-modules in \Cref{section: mutation}.
 We show that iterative mutations yield a method generating $\tau$-rigid modules.
 In addition, we prove the desired recurrence of representation-theoretic $\mathbf g$-vectors and locally free $F$-polynomials under mutations, thus relating the representation theory of $\mathcal P(T)$ with the cluster structure of $\mathcal A(\mathcal O)$.

 Lastly, we offer explicit descriptions of indecomposable $\tau$-rigid $\mathcal P(T)$-modules in \Cref{section: arc representation}.
 They are given by certain strings associated with arcs on the orbifold.
-Such a characterization of $\tau$-rigid modules should be consistent with more general descriptions from geometric models of gentle algebras.
+Such a characterization of $\tau$-rigid modules should be consistent with more general descriptions, such as \cite{PPP} for gentle algebras.

 We now provide a more comprehensive overview of the paper with more detailed elaborations regarding our main results.